rewiring-nz/solar-estimates/README.md

 The project started in August 2025, we plan to have our first release in December 2025\.

-### Core Team

-* Jenny Sahng, Data Scientist, Rewiring Aotearoa
-* Cameron Shorter, Geospatial Analyst and tech coordinator
-* Shreyas Rama, Geospatial Data Science Masters, University of Canterbury

-The project is supported by Rewiring Aotearoa and the University of Canterbury.

 ### Contributing

 We are interested to hear from like-minded, tech savvy people tackling similar problems who are interested in collaborating with us.